Efficient Black-Box Fault Localization for System-Level Test Code Using Large Language Models: Discussion

 \subsubsection{Pruned Test Code}

-The larger a faulty test case is, the broader its FL search space becomes, which decreases both the effectiveness and efficiency of identifying faulty locations.
+The larger a faulty test case is, the broader its FL search space becomes, thereby decreasing the effectiveness and efficiency of identifying faulty locations.
 Therefore, a smaller pruned test case that still preserves the faults is desirable.
 To this end, we proposed three novel algorithms to estimate execution traces and applied them, both individually and in combination, to prune faulty test cases.
 As thoroughly discussed in \autoref{Evaluation}, each of these traces had an impact on the test case size and, as a result, on the LLM-based FL time, ranging from minor to significant.
 Despite the pruning, their performance remained comparable to FL on the original, unpruned test cases.
-These findings generally support the use of our estimated traces to speed up FL by reducing the size of the test code.
-This speed-up can directly enhance developers' workflows, boosting their productivity and efficiency~\cite{DBLP:journals/sqj/ParninR11}.
-Additionally, it can accelerate the development of emerging FL applications, including those focused on models, neural networks, and hardware specifications~\cite{DBLP:journals/tim/MohammedMCS21, DBLP:conf/icse/WardatLR21, DBLP:conf/iccd/Wu0YMHML22}.
+These findings generally support the use of our estimated traces to speed up FL by reducing the test code size and complexity.
+This speed-up can directly enhance developers' workflows, boosting their productivity and efficiency\cite{DBLP:journals/sqj/ParninR11}.
+Additionally, it can accelerate the development of emerging FL applications, including those focused on models, neural networks, and hardware specifications\cite{DBLP:journals/tim/MohammedMCS21, DBLP:conf/icse/WardatLR21, DBLP:conf/iccd/Wu0YMHML22}.

 To illustrate the impact of this speed-up, consider a developer applying automated FL to a batch of test cases.
-This practice is often both common and necessary, particularly when a large number of test cases are generated automatically, for example by using LLMs or deep learning techniques~\cite{DBLP:journals/corr/abs-2305-04764, DBLP:journals/infsof/AlagarsamyTA24, lemieux2023codamosa}, or when the system's code coverage has significantly degraded due to many faulty test cases existing within the test suite, resulting in a large backlog of failing test cases to debug~\cite{IMTIAZ20191}.
+This practice is often both common and necessary, particularly when a large number of test cases are generated automatically, for example by using LLMs or deep learning techniques\cite{DBLP:journals/corr/abs-2305-04764, DBLP:journals/infsof/AlagarsamyTA24, lemieux2023codamosa}, or when the system's code coverage has significantly degraded due to many faulty test cases existing within the test suite, resulting in a large backlog of failing test cases to debug\cite{IMTIAZ20191}.